 Referee will stop the game when he/she believes that a player has suffered an injury involving that player’s head and immediately remove the player from the game.

-The league will return the player pass to the designated club official.
 The club is responsible for obtaining and reviewing the player's medical clearance from a Health Care Professional (MD, DO or Athletic Trainer - must include professional license#), who is certified in concussions.
 Upon satisfactory receipt of the player's medical clearance, the club will return the player pass the appropriate team official.

 Players in U11 programs and younger shall not engage in heading, either in practices or games